dubiacc/website/articles/en/nfp/index.md

 for the feminist rejection of traditional family roles.
-Whenever lust becomes primary, the woman, usually having less sexual drive and being in the "chief place of love", now holds the keys over the entire marriage, until it slowly erodes to a lustful debate about "rendering the obligation" and "living out ones sexuality".
+Whenever lust becomes primary, the woman, usually having less sexual drive and being in the "chief place of love", now holds the keys over the entire marriage, until it slowly erodes to a lustful debate about "rendering the obligation" and "living out one's sexuality".

 NFP facilitates this "false liberty and unnatural equality" that ultimately debases womanhood and destroys family order: